franckvalot/opencell-website-test/content/_index.md

     To succeed, businesses need to go beyond traditional ERP systems and implement new solutions adapted to managing subscription and usage revenue.

-    Our agile monetization platform provides everything you need to turn your recurring revenue business into a success.
   title: Recurring business need the right software.
 separator2:
   description: Our platform